masoudmoghani/Docker-Spark/README.md

 We use Docker Desktop's built in Kubernetes environment to deploy our cluster locally.
 The same docker-compose file is utilized to create a stack on kubernetes.

 First make sure the the Kubernetes is enabled on your Docker Desktop.
-Navigate to Docker preference and make sure there is a green light beside Kubernetes.
+Navigate to Docker preference and make sure Kubernetes is running.

 ```bash
 DOCKER_STACK_ORCHESTRATOR=kubernetes docker stack deploy --compose-file docker-compose.yml sparkstack